FrederikRogalski/FrederikRogalski.github.io/_posts/2023-09-13-Genes,-Memes,-and-Machines.md

 This leads to the reflection on the concept of 'eternal life'.
 Even if an organism were to live forever, the very essence of evolution suggests that, over an extended period, the original being would undergo such profound changes that it would be unrecognizable from its origin.

 In conclusion, the dynamics of reward functions, whether in humans or potential AGIs, offer a fascinating insight into the rhythms of existence.
 As we look forward to a future intertwined with AGI, understanding these patterns will be crucial in ensuring harmony, growth, and mutual respect.

+> Disclaimer: This is an abstracted perspective, representing a snapshot of my current understanding of the human brain.
+Reality might differ from this view, though certain aspects might bear resemblance.